Skip to content

 Verify correctness at least once

-asdex's sparsity patterns should always be conservative, but a bug in sparsity detection could cause missing nonzeros.
+asdex's sparsity patterns should always be conservative, but a bug in sparsity detection could cause missing nonzeros, resulting in wrong Jacobians or Hessians.
 Always verify against vanilla JAX at least once on a new function.
-See Verifying Results below.
+See Verifying Correctness.

 Basic Usage

-Pass your function and its input_shape to jacobian:
+Pass your function and a sample input to jacobian:

 from asdex import jacobian